vemonet/rdflib-endpoint/README.md

 ## ⚡️ Quickly serve RDF files via a SPARQL endpoint

-Use `rdflib-endpoint` as a command line interface (CLI) in your terminal to quickly serve one or multiple RDF files as a SPARQL endpoint, with YASGUI interface available on http://0.0.0.0:8000
+Use `rdflib-endpoint` as a command line interface (CLI) in your terminal to quickly serve one or multiple RDF files as a SPARQL endpoint.

 You can use wildcard and provide multiple files, for example to serve all turtle, JSON-LD and nquads files in the current folder:

 ```bash
 rdflib-endpoint serve *.ttl *.jsonld *.nq
 ```

+> Access the YASGUI SPARQL editor on http://localhost:8000

 ## 🐍 SPARQL endpoint with custom functions